waaah/brighte-server/README.md

 - `npm run start` - Runs the application as is without automatic restart on changes
 - `npm run start:watch` - Runs the application in watch mode, meaning changes are detected and the app is restarted

-### 3. Running a sample request.

-For dev purposes, you can run the GraphQL playground on your local server at `http://localhost:4000/graphql`
+4. Explore the GraphQL documentation through the Apollo Studio Sandbox

+Once the application is running, explore the API documentation at `<HOST>/graphql` on your web browser to test the API.

+If the port is not changed, you can see the documentation at: `http://localhost:3000/graphql`.
+This documentation will contain all the various Queries and Mutations that are used in this API.

-### 4. Create a .env file (optional)
+### 3. Create a .env file (optional)

 The application will automatically run without an .env file but you can customize the configuration like database connection etc.